adcerny/auth0-cert/study-guide.md

 #### **3.1 User Profiles: Metadata and Linking**

-Auth0 provides a flexible system for storing user data, centered around a normalized user profile and two types of metadata.
+Auth0 provides a flexible system for storing user data, centered around a normalised user profile and two types of metadata.

 * **user\_metadata vs. app\_metadata:** This distinction is a fundamental concept for data storage and access control.
   * **user\_metadata:** This is a JSON object for storing non-critical user attributes and preferences that the user themselves can typically view and edit, such as a preferred language or profile settings.
 This data should not impact what the user can or cannot access.
   * **app\_metadata:** This is a JSON object for storing information that should not be modifiable by the user.
 It is intended for data that influences authorization, such as assigned roles, subscription levels, or permissions.
 This data is typically managed by administrators or through automated processes.
-* **Normalized User Profile:** Auth0 ingests user profiles from various sources (e.g., social providers like Google, enterprise directories via SAML, or its own database) and maps them to a consistent, normalized schema.
+* **Normalized User Profile:** Auth0 ingests user profiles from various sources (e.g., social providers like Google, enterprise directories via SAML, or its own database) and maps them to a consistent, normalised schema.
 This provides the application with a predictable structure for user data, regardless of how the user authenticated.
 * **Account Linking:** This feature allows multiple identities that belong to the same physical person (e.g., a user who signed up with a username/password and later logged in with Google) to be linked together under a single primary user profile.
 This provides a unified view of the user and prevents duplicate accounts.
 Linking can be performed programmatically via the Management API or by using the Account Link extension.

 #### **3.2 Role-Based Access Control (RBAC)**